AI Copywriting Versus Human Creativity: The Ultimate Test

 — State of Marketing Report - HubSpot Research Team

-The invisible evolution of AI copy
+The Invisible Evolution of AI Copy

-Traditional prompt: "Write an email for customer retention"
+Traditional prompt: "Write a customer retention email"

 AI output: "Thank you for your trust in our company.
 We appreciate your loyalty and would like to keep you informed of our latest developments."